instadw/instadwell-blog/_posts/2025-12-22-what-to-look-for-in-a-coliving-space-or-pg-in-pune.md

 ## 7. Hygiene: The Silent Deal Breaker

-Hygiene issues rarely show up in listing photos—but they matter long-term.
+Hygiene issues rarely show up in listing photos, but they matter long-term.

 Check during a visit: